-Wave Function Realism has generated much debate.
+Wave-function realism has generated much debate.
 In fact, it has been rejected by many people, notably by quantum Bayesians, and various anti-realists and instrumentalists.
 As a scientific realist, I do not find their arguments convincing.
-In previous papers, I have assumed and defended Wave Function Realism.
-Nevertheless, in this paper I want to argue for a different perspective, for reasons related to the origin of time-asymmetry in a quantum universe.
+In previous papers, I have assumed and defended wave-function realism.
+Nevertheless, in this article I want to argue for a different perspective, for reasons related to the origin of time-asymmetry in a quantum universe.

-To be sure, realism about the universal wave function is highly natural in the context of standard quantum mechanics and various realist quantum theories such as Bohmian mechanics (BM), GRW spontaneous collapse theories, and Everettian quantum mechanics (EQM).
+To be sure, realism about the universal wave function is highly natural in the context of standard quantum mechanics and various realist quantum theories such as Bohmian mechanics (BM), Ghirardi-Rimini-Weber (GRW) spontaneous collapse theories, and Everettian quantum mechanics (EQM).
 In those theories, the universal wave function is indispensable to the kinematics and the dynamics of the quantum system.
-However, as I would like to emphasize in this paper, our world is not just quantum-mechanical.
+However, as I would like to emphasize in this article, our world is not just quantum-mechanical.
 We also live in a world with a strong arrow of time (large entropy gradient).
-There are thermodynamic phenomena that we hope to explain with quantum mechanics and quantum statistical mechanics.
-A central theme of this paper is to suggest that quantum statistical mechanics is highly relevant for assessing the fundamentality and reality of the universal wave function.
+There are thermodynamic phenomena that we hope to explain with quantum mechanics and quantum statistical mechanics (QSM).
+A central theme of this article is to suggest that QSM is highly relevant for assessing the fundamentality and reality of the universal wave function.

-We will take a close look at the connections between the foundations of quantum statistical mechanics and various solutions to the quantum measurement problem.
+We will take a close look at the connections between the foundations of QSM and various solutions to the quantum measurement problem.
 When we do, we realize that we do not need to postulate a universal wave function.
-We need only certain "coarse-grained" information about the quantum macrostate, which can be represented by a density matrix.
+We need only certain 'coarsegrained' information about the quantum macro-state, which can be represented by a density matrix.
 A natural question is: can we understand the universal quantum state as a density matrix rather than a wave function?
-That is, can we take an "ontic" rather than an "epistemic" attitude towards the density matrix?
+That is, can we take an 'ontic' rather than an 'epistemic' attitude towards the density matrix?

-The first step of this paper is to argue that we can.
-I call this view Density Matrix Realism, the thesis that the actual quantum state of the universe is objective (as opposed to subjective or epistemic) and impure (mixed).
+The first step of this article is to argue that we can.
+I call this view 'density-matrix realism', the thesis that the actual quantum state of the universe is objective (as opposed to subjective or epistemic) and impure (mixed).
 This idea may be unfamiliar to some people, as we are used to take the mixed states to represent our epistemic uncertainties of the actual pure state (a wave function).
 The proposal here is that the density matrix directly represents the actual quantum state of the universe; there is no further fact about which is the actual wave function.
-In this sense, the density matrix is "fundamental."
-In fact, this idea has come up in the foundations of physics.2 In the first step, we provide a systematic discussion of Density Matrix Realism by reformulating Bohmian mechanics, GRW theories, and Everettian quantum mechanics in terms of a fundamental density matrix.
+In this sense, the density matrix is 'fundamental'.
+In fact, this idea has come up in the foundations of physics.
+In the first step, we provide a systematic discussion of density-matrix realism by reformulating BM, GRW theories, and EQM in terms of a fundamental density matrix.

-The second step is to point out that Density Matrix Realism allows us to combine quantum ontology with time-asymmetry in a new way.
-In classical and quantum statistical mechanics, thermodynamic time-asymmetry arises from a special boundthis literature, see Chen (2018a).
-Notice that this is not how Albert, Loewer, or Ney characterizes wave function realism.
-For them, to be a wave function realist is to be a realist about the wave function and a fundamental high-dimensional space-the "configuration space."
-For the purpose of this paper, let us use Wave Function Realism to designate just the commitment that the wave function represents something objective.
+The second step is to point out that density-matrix realism allows us to combine quantum ontology with time-asymmetry in a new way.
+In classical and quantum

+[2018]).
+For a survey on this literature, see (Chen [2019]).
+Notice that this is not how Albert, Loewer, or Ney characterizes wave-function realism.
+For them, to be a wave-function realist is to be a realist about the wave function and a fundamental high-dimensional space-the 'configuration space'.
+For the purpose of this article, let us use 'wave-function realism' to designate just the commitment that the wave function represents something objective.